uoregon-libraries/rais-image-server/MANUAL-INSTALL.md

 This would enable IIIF services with a base URL of `http://iiif.example.com:8888/images/iiif`.
 Image info requests would then be at, e.g., `http://iiif.example.com:8888/images/iiif/myimage.jp2/info.json`.
-It would report the JP2's tile sizes with hard-coded scale factors from 1 to 32 in powers of 2.
-Currently the scale factors are not configurable.

 Also note that the scheme and server (`http://my.iiifserver.example.com:8888`) are informative for the IIIF information response, but aren't actually used by